 ActJect employs a shielded needle to prevent needle-stick, and has a waterproof casing to work in the most rugged conditions.
 It’s designed to puncture a MOPP-4 suite if needed in the harshest of environments.

-A reliable device that’s easier for first-responders, emergency rooms, health departments, and soldiers to carry can be the difference between life and death where seconds matter.
+A reliable device that’s easier for first-responders, ER teams, health departments, and soldiers to carry can be the difference between life and death where seconds matter.

 ActJect Does it All